Meet The Staff

 Devon took apart an oboe once but did not particularly enjoy putting it back together so she is happy to be behind the scenes as Accounts/Print Music Manager.
 She grew up in Marshall, Michigan, then continued on to earn a Bachelor's degree at Central Michigan University where she studied oboe (with Dr. Lindabeth Binkley) as well as English: Creative Writing.
 Devon plays oboe and English horn in the Mason Symphony Orchestra and in the pit orchestras for theatre companies across Michigan.
 She also teaches private oboe lessons right here at Meridian Winds.

-John Cooper, Brass Repair Technician
+John Cooper, Brass Specialist

 Gary Beem, Repair Technician